Distributed Lower Bounds for Ruling Sets: Introduction

 While all the above algorithms are randomized, Panconesi and Srinivasan provided a deterministic algorithm for solving MIS in $2^{O(\sqrt{\log n})}$ rounds~\cite{panconesi96decomposition}.
 Later, Barenboim, Elkin and Kuhn showed an $O(\Delta + \log^* n)$-round algorithm \cite{barenboim14distributed}.
 Very recently, Rozho\v n and Ghaffari proved that MIS can be solved deterministically in $\poly(\log n)$ rounds~\cite{Rozhon2020}.
 Meanwhile, the exponent of the polylog has been improved by Ghaffari et al.~\cite{GGR2020}.
+The MIS problem has been studied also in the CONGEST\footnote{The CONGEST model is the same as the LOCAL model with the difference that in CONGEST the size of the messages is bounded by $O(\log n)$ bits.
+We refer the reader to Section \ref{subsec:model} for more details on these models.} model (e.g., see \cite{Ghaffari19congest, ghaffariPortman19}).

-\paragraph{Ruling sets.} Ruling sets have been introduced by Awerbuch et al.\ \cite{Awerbuch89}, where the authors showed how to construct $(\alpha, O(\alpha \log n))$-ruling sets in $O(\alpha \log n)$ deterministic rounds in the LOCAL model.
-Since then, there have been several works in this direction both in the deterministic and randomized setting, and both in the LOCAL and CONGEST models of distributed computing.
-In fact, as far as deterministic algorithms are concerned, Schneider, Elkin, and Wattenhofer showed how to get $(2,\beta)$-ruling sets in $O(\beta \Delta^{2/\beta} + \log^* n)$ rounds in the LOCAL model \cite{SEW13}.
-Notice that, in the LOCAL model, it is possible to get an $(\alpha, (\alpha-1)\beta)$-ruling set of a graph $G$ by just computing a $(2, \beta)$-ruling set on the power graph $G^{\alpha - 1}$.
-This reasoning does not directly apply to the CONGEST model, where the size of the messages is bounded by $O(\log n)$ bits.
-However, the algorithm of Awerbuch et al.\ can be modified to work in the CONGEST model.
-In fact, Henzinger, Krinninger, and Nanongkai sketched the arguments that show how to adapt it and get a CONGEST algorithm that gives $(\alpha, O(\alpha \log n))$-ruling sets in $O(\alpha \log n)$ rounds \cite{HKN16}.
-Later on, Kuhn, Maus, and Weidner gave a formal proof of these arguments \cite{KuhnMW18}.
-Also, the same authors showed how to obtain $(\alpha, (\alpha-1)\lceil \log_B n \rceil)$-ruling sets ($B\ge2$) in $O(\alpha B \log_B n)$ rounds.
-As a corollary, they get the same trade offs as in \cite{SEW13} and obtain a $(2, \beta)$-ruling set (for $\beta>2$) in $O(\beta \Delta^{2/\beta} + \log^* n)$ rounds for the CONGEST model.
+\paragraph{Ruling sets} Ruling sets have been introduced by Awerbuch et al.\ \cite{Awerbuch89}, where the authors showed how to construct $(\alpha, O(\alpha \log n))$-ruling sets in $O(\alpha \log n)$ deterministic rounds in the LOCAL model.
+Since then, there have been several works in this direction both in the deterministic and randomized setting.
+As far as deterministic algorithms are concerned, Schneider, Elkin, and Wattenhofer showed how to get $(2,\beta)$-ruling sets in $O(\beta \Delta^{2/\beta} + \log^* n)$ rounds in the LOCAL model \cite{SEW13}.
+It is then easy to obtain an $(\alpha, (\alpha-1)\beta)$-ruling set of a graph $G$ in the LOCAL model by just computing a $(2, \beta)$-ruling set on the power graph $G^{\alpha - 1}$.